 Each year the ATO publishes information about the tax affairs of public companies with a total income of \$100 million or more.
-As BOQ is one of those companies, the ATO is expected to publish the following information about BOQ for the year ended 31 August 2022 in late-2023.
+As BOQ is one of those companies, the ATO is expected to publish the following information about BOQ for the year ended 31 August 2024 in late-2025.

 BOQ Tax Consolidated Group \$m

-Total income 2,645
+Total income 5,731

-Taxable income 446
+Taxable income 650

-Tax payable 134
+Tax payable 195

 Tax payable disclosed by the ATO will be equal to the Australian corporate income tax paid by the BOQ Group.
-This differs from the total income tax amount in the BOQ Annual Report as a result of corporate income tax paid in NZ.